simplifipay/android-sdks/README.md

 SimpliFi SDKs prioritize security when handling sensitive data, such as card information and user verification details.
 The SDKs implement encryption mechanisms and follow industry best practices to ensure the confidentiality and integrity of the data.
 However, it is essential to implement additional security measures in your application to protect user data and comply with relevant regulations.

 ## Release Notes and Versioning
+- SimpliFiCard SDK, version 4.3.2
+  - General improvements
+  - Added a error callback that will be invoked if the accesstoken passed is invalid.

 - SimpliFiCard SDK, version 4.0.14
   - General improvements